-So my friends, happy scone baking – these are the perfect treat for a high tea, or for afternoon entertaining!
+So my friends, happy scone baking – these are the perfect treat for a high tea, a baby shower, bridal shower or for afternoon entertaining!
 Serve with a pot of tea, or prosecco if you’re feeling fancy! – Georgie x x

 - 1 tbsp milk to brush on top before baking

-Reshape the extra dough, and keep cutting until dough runs out. (note 5)
+- Reshape the extra dough, and keep cutting until the dough runs out. (note 5)